DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP2.txt

   - Minimum: 250 MB
   - Recommended: 500 MB
   - To be safe, probably like 250 MB would be enough to give space at minimum, as PySide6 and qt6-declarative take up a decent amount of space.
 Calculating how much both of those packages take up shows they're roughly 192 MB, so I increased the number for comfort.
+- postmarketOS requirements would probably be similar, but I haven't checked.
 - Disk space is mostly based on the space that the libraries take up.
 Retiled itself is quite small, although some config files may take up more space.

 ------------
-HOW TO USE
+How to use
 ~~~~~~~~~~~~

 1. Extract this archive to a folder.
 No package currently exists, though I'd like to make one.

-2. Open a terminal in the root of the newly-extracted archive.
+2. Open a terminal in the root of the newly-extracted archive then CD into "./Scripts".

-3. Run "sh ./Scripts/install-retiled.sh" to begin the installation process.
+3. Run "sh ./install-retiled.sh" to begin the installation process.
 You will be prompted for your password after Python pre-compiles the scripts for installation.

-If you'd like to uninstall Retiled, you can run "sh Scripts/uninstall-retiled.sh" and it'll delete the installed files after asking for your password if it's been long enough.
+If you'd like to uninstall Retiled, you can run "sh ./uninstall-retiled.sh" and it'll delete the installed files after asking for your password if it's been long enough.
 Please be aware that any user-made files in "/opt/Retiled" will be deleted, as that's how the uninstall process works right now.
 Config files in "~/.config/Retiled" will be kept.

 4. Once you type in your password, the installer will create a directory in "/opt/Retiled", then it'll copy the main files there, the .desktop files to "/usr/share/applications", and scripts to run things to "/usr/bin".
 This may take a bit, though the pre-compilation may take longer.